vashu2425/KrishGPT/README.md

 # KrishGPT! 🦚 - A RAG-Based Bhagavad Gita Query Assistant

-**KrishGPT!** s an interactive RAG web app that lets you ask questions about the Bhagavad Gita.
+**KrishGPT!** is an interactive RAG web app that lets you ask questions about the Bhagavad Gita.
 It uses advanced NLP to retrieve relevant text and generate insightful, context-aware responses, with a built-in feature to translate answers into Hindi for broader accessibility.

 ---

 ## Key Features